 ReCAPTCHAs seem to be more sophisticated.
 While it is not exactly clear what triggers reCAPTCHAs, there are some potential factors:

-CAPTCHAs and reCAPTCHAs are a perfect example of Artificial Intelligence (AI) training.
+CAPTCHAs and reCAPTCHAs are a perfect examples of Artificial Intelligence (AI) training.
 As mentioned earlier, when the system asks, for example, to click on every kitten on the images, it decides whether the answer is correct based on other users’ answers.
 This information also feeds AI and helps computers get better at recognizing images.

 Image recognition is challenging for computers.
-For example, unlike a human eye, robots cannot make the same connections when a picture is taken from different angles.
+For example, unlike the human eye, robots cannot make the same connections when a picture is taken from different angles.
 But with most recent technologies, computers are getting more sophisticated, and machine learning makes robots smarter day by day.